CodingwithKarim/FreeAI/README.md

 **Frontend**

 - **React** – Handles all UI logic, including model browsing, session management, chat interaction, and toggle options.
-- **Vite** – Development server with instant reload.
+- **Vite** – Frontend development server
-- **Tailwind CSS** – Utility-first framework for building clean, responsive interfaces without writing custom CSS.
+- **Tailwind CSS** – CSS framework for building clean, responsive interfaces without writing custom CSS.

 **Backend**

-- **Uvicorn** – Python server that runs the FastAPI web framework with support for asynchronous operations, concurrency and fast request handling.
+- **Uvicorn** – Python server that runs the FastAPI web framework with support for asynchronous operations, concurrency and request handling.
 - **FastAPI** – High-performance Python web framework used for building RESTful APIs.
-Powers model search, download, inference, and database interaction.
+Powers model search, download, inference, and request/response interaction.
 - **SQLite** – Lightweight, file-based database that stores session metadata, chat history, and model info.
 Requires zero setup and fits the local/offline design goal since data is stored directly to disk without remote storage.
 - **In-Memory Caching** – Inference results and session/model data are cached in memory for fast read / write operations.
 Writes to the SQLite database happen asynchronously in the background to avoid blocking the main thread and allow the application to be more responsive / efficient.